prilk-consulting/eu_einvoice_peppol/README.md

 ### Purchase Invoice

 To import a new eInvoice, create a new **E Invoice Import** and upload the XML or PDF file.

+For PEPPOL invoices (UBL 2.1), the app automatically detects the profile and validates the XML against:
+1. **XML Syntax Validation**: Ensures the XML is well-formed
+2. **XSD Validation**: Validates against the UBL 2.1 XSD schema
+3. **Schematron Validation**: Validates PEPPOL business rules

 We extract the E-Invoice Profile and validate the XML against the corresponding schematron rules.